THE LIFE OF SERVICE

 Service is not sacrifice.
 Service is not poverty.
 Service is not slavery to anyone or anything.
 This is very important to recall at all times.

-It is just the most important concept of life on earth.
+Service is one of the most important concepts of life on earth.
 Service is about giving back the gift of life that has been given to you.
-As you do this, your life will change for the better in every way.
+As you do this, your life will change for the better.
 You may not see it at first, but it will occur.

-Some who watch religious television networks of what I speak.
+Some who watch religious television networks know this.
 When people decide to live for service, all kinds of wonderful things begin to happen to them, often in odd and unusual ways.

-It is as though God, or the universe, or perhaps your higher or Real self committee is sitting around waiting for you to commit to a life of service so your life can be used for some wonderful project.
-When anyone, at any age, makes the decision to give over his or her life to service, the higher powers or angels, or whomever they are in the heavens, take notice!
+It is as though God, or the universe, or perhaps your higher or Real Self waits for you to commit to a life of service so your life can be used for some wonderful project.
+When anyone, at any age, makes the decision to give over his or her life to service, high-level beings take notice!

 Often the first tasks are fairly simple, though not always.
-If you follow through with it, another task is set before you, and so it goes.
+If you follow through with these, others tasks are set before you that require more intelligence or activity or some kind.
 In this way, you grow in spirit, you grow in character, your life becomes filled with more interesting people, places and events, and you take your place slowly as a master of this planet, not a victim of it.

 It may seem odd to say that by serving, and being obedient to your high self or God, that you become a master.
 However, this is exactly how it works.